-The components shall be made of stainless-steel strip conforming to Designation X30Cr13 of IS 6911: 2017 Rivets and guide pin shall be made of the same material as used for the forceps.
+The components shall be made of stainless-steel strip conforming to Designation X30Cr13 of IS 6911.
+Rivets and guide pin shall be made of the same material as used for the forceps.

-SHAPE AND DIMENSIONS — Shall be as shown in Fig. 1.
+SHAPE AND DIMENSIONS

+It shall be as shown in Fig. 1.

 A deviation of ± 2.5 percent shall be allowed on all dimensions.